Graduate Advising

 • Referrals and connections to relevant services

-Meet Your Graduate Academic and International Specialist
+Meet your Graduate Academic and International Specialists

 Katie (she/her) holds an MSc in Sociology with a focus in gender studies from the University of Amsterdam and a BA in Sociology from Brock University.
-Alongside her work as your Graduate Academic and International Student Specialist, she is completing her MEd at Brock and is currently working on her thesis research.

 Katie has worked for the past several years in the field of student support in both Canada and internationally.
 Coupled with her lived experience as both a graduate and international student, she provides key insights into enhancing the graduate student experience.
 She is here to help graduate students navigate and manage any complex academic situations that may arise during their studies and understands, based on her own experiences, that sometimes things don’t always go as planned during graduate studies.